Shropshire Otter Project

-- Train volunteers in surveying for otter signs, e.g. footprint and droppings recognition.
+Trained volunteers in surveying for otter signs, e.g. footprint and droppings recognition,

-- Maintain the otter distribution map, collect data on feeding patterns and look at the relationship between water condition and otter success.
+Maintained the otter distribution map, collected data on feeding patterns and looked at the relationship between water condition and otter success

-- Provide a dedicated webpage and visual display at Shropshire Wildlife Trust's Shrewsbury headquarters.
+Provided a dedicated webpage and visual display at The Cut Visitor Centre, Shrewsbury

-- Capture people’s attention and ensure they understand the importance of clean water for wildlife and encourage them to submit otter sightings.
+Raised awareness to ensure people understand the importance of clean water for wildlife